sklyt/go-agenticdocs/src/content/docs/guides/fncall.md

 description: Tools and Tool Calling Agent
 ---

-# Function Call Agent

 **Tools and Tool-Calling Agent**

 ---

-This model is built for complex tasks — and more importantly, it can interact with the outside world using [tools](https://ollama.com/blog/tool-support).
+This model is built for complex tasks, and more importantly, it can interact with the outside world using [tools](https://ollama.com/blog/tool-support).

 ---